Armed Forces of the Argentine Republic: National Reorganization Process

 The last military dictatorship, the National Reorganization Process, lasted from 1976 to 1983.
 As Isabel Perón was unable to defeat the terrorist organizations of Montoneros and ERP, the military took power during the 1976 Argentine coup d'état and exterminated the violent communist guerrillas by random detentions, torture or death.
-The current government of Cristina Fernández de Kirchner that sympathizes with Perón, antagonized the Armed Forces with the justification of the past junta and limits the powers of the current armed forced to avoid state terrorism of the past.
+The government of Cristina Fernández de Kirchner that sympathized with Perón, antagonized the Armed Forces with the justification of the past junta and limited the powers of the armed forced to avoid state terrorism of the past.

 1978 Beagle Conflict

-During much of the 19th and the 20th century, relations between neighbour Chile chilled due to disputes over Patagonia, though in recent years relations have improved dramatically.

 1982 Falklands War

-On 2 April 1982, Argentine forces invaded the British overseas territory of the Falkland Islands; this was followed by the invasion of South Georgia islands.
-Britain sent a big task force to recover the islands.
-Argentina incurred many losses and surrendered on 14 June.
-The political effects of the surrender were strong, leading to large protests against the dictatorship, which hastened its downfall.
+On 2 April 1982, Argentine forces invaded the British overseas territory of the Falkland Islands, followed shortly afterwards by the invasion of South Georgia.
+Britain sent a task force to recover the islands.
+Argentina surrendered on 14 June.
+The political effect of the surrender led to protests against the dictatorship, which hastened its downfall.